SuadeLabs/fire/documentation/properties/purpose.md

 ### tax
 Describes an account representing the amount of tax paid, received or deferred for the reporting period by the reporting entity.

+### third_party_savings
+Subset of savings accounts for which the interest is paid in a separate account held at a third party bank.

 ### capital_gain_tax
 Describes an account representing the amount of **capital gain tax** paid, received or deferred for the reporting period by the reporting entity.